OsloG3/oslog3.github.io/systems/Matthew-Oslo.md

 ## Competitive agreements

-After 1 or 2 level overcalls new suits at the 1 or  3 level are forcing, new suits at the 2 level are NF
+After 1 or 2 level overcall new suits at the 1 or  3 level are forcing, new suits at the 2 level are NF, and jump are fit showing.

 Jumps in new suits are fit jumps (unless agreed otherwise for that spot)